akeneo/pim-docs/cookbook/import_export/product-import.rst

 .. note::

-    This step is able to extract a Zip archive which contains a CSV and a folder which contains images.
+    This step is able to extract a Zip archive which contains a CSV file and a folder for related images or files.
 The CSV file has to reference the files as relative path.

 Product Processor - Overview
 ----------------------------

-This element receives item one by one, fetches or creates the related product, updates it and validates it.
+This element receives item one by one, fetches or creates the related product, updates and validates it.

 The service is defined in ``src\Pim\Bundle\ConnectorBundle\Resources\config\processors.yml``.